th3c0d3br34ker/javascript-notes/_site/notes/promises.md

   .catch((error) => console.log(error));
 ```

-That's pretty much the introdu
+That's pretty much the introduction to Async/Await.

-See the above code [here](../scripts/async-await.js)
+See the above code [here](../scripts/async-await.js).

 ---

 ## Hold Up!
 There is MORE 😶

 Let's go a bit Deeper 😏.
-Understading how to use Promise isn't enough.
+Understanding how to use Promise isn't enough.
 Now we try to use it in a better way.

 Here is a faster version of the `getSalad()` function: